GSA/piv-guides/pages/details.md

 -   [Understanding PIV certificates](#understanding-piv-certificates)

 ## Viewing Your PIV Credential Certificates
 Almost **all** of the methods for using your PIV credential for networks, applications, digital signatures and encryption involve the certificates and key pairs stored on your PIV credential.
-There are scenarios where the additional information such as biometrics are accessed and used. _We will cover how to view the information for these additional scenarios and for developers in a set of Developer Guides._
+There are scenarios where additional information (such as biometrics) is accessed and used. _We will cover how to view the information for these additional scenarios and for developers in a set of Developer Guides._

 To view your certificate information: